femafricmaths/femafricmaths.github.io/index.md

 # Female African Mathematicians

+## About us:
-Network of female African mathematicians transforming Africa with mathematics.
+We are a network of female African mathematicians transforming Africa with mathematics.

 At Femafricmaths, we interview female African Mathematicians to highlight the different career options available when you study mathematics.
 Our videos are available on our YouTube, Faceboook and Instagram pages.